-5.NEXT STEPS

-PRIORITY ACTION ITEMS
+NEXT STEPS: PRIORITY ACTION ITEMS

 The actions in Chapter 4 range from simple to complex.
 Some are more important than others.
-This plan recognizes that Los Alamos County is preparing a maintenance-type budget, which is flat to the Adopted FY2018 budget, until the Los Alamos National Laboratory Management and Operation contract is completed and uncertainties concerning future revenue are eliminated.
+This plan also recognizes that Los Alamos County is preparing a maintenance-type budget, which is flat to the Adopted FY2018 budget, until the Los Alamos National Laboratory Management and Operation contract is completed and uncertainties concerning future revenue are eliminated.

 Prioritizing actions, which can be started immediately after plan acceptance, serve as catalysts to create a positive momentum of accomplishments.
-Top priority items from the comprehensive list of actions delineated in Chapter 4 should:
+Top priority actions should:

-- 1. Work toward achieving one or more Strategic Priorities. - Make a positive impact on improving the visitor experience and community quality of life. - 3.
+- 1. Work toward achieving one or more Strategic Priorities. - 2.
+Make a positive impact on improving the visitor experience and community quality of life. - 3.
 Work toward increasing overnight visitation.

-The most important actions that require staff time and those that require direct costs or capital improvements are listed on the following pages and should be the initial focus during plan implementation.
+The most important actions that require staff time and those that require direct costs or capital improvements are listed on the facing page.